Please scroll down the page to cover the following information:

-- Rebecca Chatterton has been employed at Pinvin Federation for 12 years.
-During which time she has worked across the Year groups and has taught most subjects including PE for which she was subject co-ordinator.
+- Rebecca Chatterton has been employed at Pinvin Federation for 14 years.
+During this time she has worked across the Year groups and has taught most subjects including PE for which she was subject co-ordinator.

 - Revd Claire Lording has recently moved to Pershore and regularly leads Collective Worship at both schools.

 - Richard Elliott is a long-term Governor having previously served on the Pinvin CE First School Governing Body before the schools Federated.
 Richard is always a willing volunteer for any events at school where an extra pair of hands are required.

 - James Montgomery, also a previous first school Governor, is the parent of 2 children 1 who attends Pinvin CE First School.
 James produces Governor Newsletters.

 - Sue Townley is the School Business Manager of the Pinvin Federation and has worked at both schools.

 - Nick Watkins brings his business and finance experience to the Governing Body and is the Chair of the Resources Committee.
 Nick has two children at Pinvin CE First School.

 - Karen Broughton brings both her teaching and sporting expertise to the Governing Body.
 She has one child at each of the Federation schools.